Krithika-MH/Pharma-Context-Engine/README.md

 # Intelligent Pharma Context Engine

-Production-ready pipeline that extracts and verifies medicine information from bottle labels using computer vision and OCR.
+A pipeline that extracts and verifies medicine information from bottle labels using computer vision and OCR.
 Converts real-world images into structured drug data (name, manufacturer, dosage) with FDA/RxNorm validation.

 ## Architecture Summary